 Open or Enclosed.
 For composting corn cobs and husks, as well as other parts of the corn plant and other organic matter, you can use an open compost pile, or you can build a frame to keep the contents enclosed.
 Your frame can be made of wire mesh, concrete blocks, or wooden pallets, but be sure to leave the bottom open so the compost drains well.
 Ratio Recipe.
 Keep a 4:1 ratio of “brown” to “green” ingredients so your compost pile doesn't become soggy, which can cause an offensive odor.
 For example, when composting corn cobs and husks, the “greener” the ingredients, the more moisture they’ll contribute.
 “Brown” includes dried plant parts, and “green” refers to the still moist and freshly cut or shucked parts.
 Tip: The moisture content of your compost pile should ideally be 40 percent – as moist as a lightly dampened sponge.
 Size of Materials.
 Simply put, the larger the pieces, the longer it takes them to degrade into compost.
 When you’re composting a corn cob, it’ll decompose more rapidly if you cut it into smaller pieces.
 For composting corn husks, you can shred them into smaller pieces by mowing over them, or you can leave them whole.
 Turning the Pile.
 Turning a compost pile moves the air inside it and hastens decomposition.
 Use a spading fork or shovel to lift and turn the compost at least once a month.

 Finished compost is dark brown and crumbly, with no foul odor.
 There should be no recognizable pieces of organic matter.
-Because composting corn cobs takes longer than composting other parts of the corn plant, you may still see some bits of cobs left after the other organic matter has sufficiently broken down.
+Because composting corn cobs take longer than composting other parts of the corn plant, you may still see some bits of cobs left after the other organic matter has sufficiently broken down.
 You can remove these cobs, use the finished compost, and toss the cobs back into the compost pile.